09 Feb 2019

 until you want the new features,

-or continuing security updates (High Sierra, Sierra, and El Capitan are still getting security updates).
+or continuing security updates (High Sierra and Sierra are still getting security updates).

 Apple will probably drop support for older versions of OS X eventually.